vegaprotocol/specs/protocol/0082-ETHD-ethereum-data-source.md

 ## Acceptance criteria

-### External Oracles - Creation
+### External Oracles - Market Creation

-1. Create ethereum oracles based on calling a read method of a smart contract (Phase 2 - oracle based on listening for events) (<a name="0082-ETHD-001" href="#0082-ETHD-001">0082-ETHD-001</a>)
+1. Proposing and create a market with an ethereum oracle based on calling a read method of a smart contract should be successful (<a name="0082-ETHD-001" href="#0082-ETHD-001">0082-ETHD-001</a>)
+2. Phase 2 - Proposing and creating a market with an ethereum oracle based on listening for ethereum chain events should be successful (<a name="0082-ETHD-002" href="#0082-ETHD-002">0082-ETHD-002</a>)
-2. All current governance rules that apply to propose / submit / vote on a proposal should be applicable for the ethereum oracle data source creation / amendment (<a name="0082-ETHD-002" href="#0082-ETHD-002">0082-ETHD-002</a>)
+3. All current governance rules that apply to propose / submit / vote on a market proposal should be applicable for a market created using ethereum oracles (<a name="0082-ETHD-003" href="#0082-ETHD-003">0082-ETHD-003</a>)
-3. Create more than spam.protection.max.proposals oracle data source proposals in an epoch - proposal rejected with error message (<a name="0082-ETHD-003" href="#0082-ETHD-003">0082-ETHD-003</a>)
-4. Create ethereum oracles based on calling a read method of a smart contract by supplying incorrect ABI (Phase 2 - oracle based on listening for events) (<a name="0082-ETHD-004" href="#0082-ETHD-004">0082-ETHD-004</a>)

-### External Oracles - Amendments
+### External Oracles - Market Amendments

-1. Amend the oracle data source via governance proposals.
-Amendments should take effect as soon as the proposal is enacted (<a name="0082-ETHD-005" href="#0082-ETHD-005">0082-ETHD-005</a>)
-2. Amend an existing ethereum data source and change the contract address and enact the proposal.
-Once enacted, the data should be sourced from the new smart contract.
-Try amending the other fields in the oracle data source and the changes should take effect after the proposals are enacted (<a name="0082-ETHD-006" href="#0082-ETHD-006">0082-ETHD-006</a>)
+1. Update an existing market using the market update proposal to change the smart contract address and read method.
+The changes take effect after the market update proposal is enacted and data is sourced from the new smart contract.  (<a name="0082-ETHD-004" href="#0082-ETHD-004">0082-ETHD-004</a>)
-3. Phase 2 - Amend an existing ethereum data source and change the events that we are listening to and enact the proposal.
-Once enacted , the data should be sourced from the amended events.
-Try amending the other fields in the oracle data source and the changes should take effect after the proposals are enacted (<a name="0082-ETHD-007" href="#0082-ETHD-007">0082-ETHD-007</a>)
+3. Phase 2 - Update an existing market using the market update proposal to change the events that the market is listening to.
+The changes take effect after the market update proposal is enacted and data is sourced from the new events. (<a name="0082-ETHD-005" href="#0082-ETHD-005">0082-ETHD-005</a>)

-### External Oracles - Deletions

-1. Ability to delete a data source if and only if the data source is NOT used by any active markets (<a name="0082-ETHD-008" href="#0082-ETHD-008">0082-ETHD-008</a>)
-2. Should NOT be able to delete a data source if its being actively used by a market (<a name="0082-ETHD-009" href="#0082-ETHD-009">0082-ETHD-009</a>)
-3. If a single data source is used by multiple markets, then should NOT be able to delete the data source even if one of those markets is actively using the data source (<a name="0082-ETHD-010" href="#0082-ETHD-010">0082-ETHD-010</a>)

 ### External Oracles - Validations

-1. Validate if the smart contract address is valid (<a name="0082-ETHD-011" href="#0082-ETHD-011">0082-ETHD-011</a>)
+1. Validate if the smart contract address is valid (<a name="0082-ETHD-006" href="#0082-ETHD-006">0082-ETHD-006</a>)
-2. Validate if the data elements of the oracle data source is valid - e.g. source for a value that's returned as boolean but have a filter / condition for greater than 0 (<a name="0082-ETHD-012" href="#0082-ETHD-012">0082-ETHD-012</a>)
+2. Validate if the data elements of the oracle data source is valid (<a name="0082-ETHD-007" href="#0082-ETHD-007">0082-ETHD-007</a>)
-3. Validations for min / max frequency of listening for events / read a smart contract (<a name="0082-ETHD-013" href="#0082-ETHD-013">0082-ETHD-013</a>)
+3. Validations for min / max frequency of listening for events / read a smart contract (<a name="0082-ETHD-008" href="#0082-ETHD-008">0082-ETHD-008</a>)
-4. Create a new market with an inactive external oracle data source, system should throw an error (<a name="0082-ETHD-014" href="#0082-ETHD-014">0082-ETHD-014</a>)
+4. Create a new market with an inactive external oracle data source, system should throw an error (<a name="0082-ETHD-009" href="#0082-ETHD-009">0082-ETHD-009</a>)
-5. Validations to be applied - need to be expanded (<a name="0082-ETHD-015" href="#0082-ETHD-015">0082-ETHD-015</a>)
+5. Validations to be applied - need to be expanded (<a name="0082-ETHD-010" href="#0082-ETHD-010">0082-ETHD-010</a>)
-6. Any mismatch between expected fields and received fields should emit an error via the TX RESULT event (<a name="0082-ETHD-016" href="#0082-ETHD-016">0082-ETHD-016</a>)
+6. Any mismatch between expected fields and received fields should emit an error via the TX RESULT event (<a name="0082-ETHD-011" href="#0082-ETHD-011">0082-ETHD-011</a>)

 ### New Network parameters

-1. Test min / max values / validations for any new network parameters that are added (<a name="0082-ETHD-017" href="#0082-ETHD-017">0082-ETHD-017</a>)
-2. Test the impact / behaviour of the system, after the changes to the new network parameters are enacted (<a name="0082-ETHD-018" href="#0082-ETHD-018">0082-ETHD-018</a>)
+1. New network parameter - ethereum.oracles.enabled.
+Setting this to 0 should NOT allow market creation and market updates with ethereum oracles. (<a name="0082-ETHD-012" href="#0082-ETHD-012">0082-ETHD-012</a>)
+2. New network parameter - ethereum.oracles.enabled.
+Setting this to 1 should allow market creation amd market updates with ethereum oracles. (<a name="0082-ETHD-013" href="#0082-ETHD-013">0082-ETHD-013</a>)

 ### Negative Tests

-1. Set up a new data source with invalid contract address - should fail validations (Phase 2 - listening for invalid event ) (<a name="0082-ETHD-019" href="#0082-ETHD-019">0082-ETHD-019</a>)
+1. Proposing a new market with invalid contract address should fail validations and return an appropriate error message (<a name="0082-ETHD-014" href="#0082-ETHD-014">0082-ETHD-014</a>)
+2. Phase 2 - Proposing a new market with listening for an invalid event should fail validations and return an appropriate error message (<a name="0082-ETHD-015" href="#0082-ETHD-015">0082-ETHD-015</a>)
-2. Data source returns incorrect data - raise an error via the TX RESULT event.
-The data source is expected to send a positive price for an asset BUT sends a negative value (<a name="0082-ETHD-020" href="#0082-ETHD-020">0082-ETHD-020</a>)
+3. If the ethereum oracle returns incorrect data - raise an error via the TX RESULT event.
+Set up a market with an ethereum oracle calling a read method of a smart contract and expects a positive price for an asset.
+Should register ann error if it receives negative value (<a name="0082-ETHD-016" href="#0082-ETHD-016">0082-ETHD-016</a>)
-3. Phase 2 - Set up a data source for listening to a particular event sent at a frequency of 2 secs.
+4. Phase 2 - Set up a data source for listening to a particular event sent at a frequency of 2 secs.
 The oracle data source stops emitting events after emitting a couple of events.
-Raise and error via the TX RESULT event  if 5 consecutive events are missed - need to ratify / expand on this (<a name="0082-ETHD-021" href="#0082-ETHD-021">0082-ETHD-021</a>)
+Raise and error via the TX RESULT event  if 5 consecutive events are missed - need to ratify / expand on this (<a name="0082-ETHD-017" href="#0082-ETHD-017">0082-ETHD-017</a>)
-4. Phase 2 - Create an oracle source listening for a particular event and specify an incorrect ABI format for the event.
-Proposal should fail validation and should throw an error (<a name="0082-ETHD-022" href="#0082-ETHD-022">0082-ETHD-022</a>)
+5. Phase 2 - Create an oracle source listening for a particular event and specify an incorrect ABI format for the event.
+Proposal should fail validation and should throw an error (<a name="0082-ETHD-018" href="#0082-ETHD-018">0082-ETHD-018</a>)
-5. Create an oracle source that calls a read method of a smart contract and specify an incorrect ABI format for the event.
-Proposal should fail validation and should throw an error (<a name="0082-ETHD-023" href="#0082-ETHD-023">0082-ETHD-023</a>)
+6. Create an oracle source that calls a read method of a smart contract and specify an incorrect ABI format for the read method.
+Proposal should fail validation and should return an error (<a name="0082-ETHD-019" href="#0082-ETHD-019">0082-ETHD-019</a>)
-6. Will need some tests around consensus, will require setting up a network and having some nodes receive different values for the same oracle data point and testing that the oracle data point is/is not published depending on voting (<a name="0082-ETHD-024" href="#0082-ETHD-024">0082-ETHD-024</a>)
+7. Will need some tests around consensus, will require setting up a network and having some nodes receive different values for the same oracle data point and testing that the oracle data point is/is not published depending on voting (<a name="0082-ETHD-020" href="#0082-ETHD-020">0082-ETHD-020</a>)

 ### API

-1. Ability to query oracle data sources via an API endpoint - filters should be available for data source - internal OR external, status - Active / Inactive / Expired (<a name="0082-ETHD-025" href="#0082-ETHD-025">0082-ETHD-025</a>)
+1. Ability to query ethereum oracle data sources fields via existing API endpoint for proposals and markets (<a name="0082-ETHD-021" href="#0082-ETHD-021">0082-ETHD-021</a>)
-2. Ability to query historic data sent by an oracle data source (<a name="0082-ETHD-026" href="#0082-ETHD-026">0082-ETHD-026</a>)
+2. Ability to query historic data stored on the vega network sent by an oracle data source (<a name="0082-ETHD-022" href="#0082-ETHD-022">0082-ETHD-022</a>)

 ### Non Functional

-1. System needs to emit an error via the TX RESULT event if the data source does NOT return data in a timely fashion - e.g. the read method of the smart contract take too long to return data OR times out (<a name="0082-ETHD-027" href="#0082-ETHD-027">0082-ETHD-027</a>)
+1. System needs to emit an error via the TX RESULT event if the data source does NOT return data in a timely fashion - e.g. the read method of the smart contract take too long to return data OR times out (<a name="0082-ETHD-023" href="#0082-ETHD-023">0082-ETHD-023</a>)
-2. Phase 2 - System needs to emit an error via the TX RESULT event if the data source does NOT emit events in a timely fashion. e.g. if the data source is expected to emit events every 5 minutes and if we do not receive 3 consecutive events , then raise an error via the TX RESULT event (<a name="0082-ETHD-028" href="#0082-ETHD-028">0082-ETHD-028</a>)
+2. Phase 2 - System needs to emit an error via the TX RESULT event if the data source does NOT emit events in a timely fashion. e.g. if the data source is expected to emit events every 5 minutes and if we do not receive 3 consecutive events , then raise an error via the TX RESULT event (<a name="0082-ETHD-024" href="#0082-ETHD-024">0082-ETHD-024/a>)
 3. Phase 2 - Define behaviour for missed events / missed scheduled smart contract calls - e.g. if an oracle data source is scheduled to emit events every 10 minutes and we miss 5 events because of protocol upgrade or some other outage - then do we catch up those events or skip those events ?
-Maybe this is defined in the oracle data source definition (<a name="0082-ETHD-029" href="#0082-ETHD-029">0082-ETHD-029</a>)
+Maybe this is defined in the oracle data source definition (<a name="0082-ETHD-025" href="#0082-ETHD-025">0082-ETHD-025</a>)
-4. If an oracle data source is inactive - then any events / any data received from that oracle data source is NOT processed (<a name="0082-ETHD-030" href="#0082-ETHD-030">0082-ETHD-030</a>)
+4. If the underlying market using the ethereum oracle is termimated and settled, then we do not actively source / retrieve data from the etherum oracles.
+Any events / any data received from that oracle data source is NOT processed (<a name="0082-ETHD-026" href="#0082-ETHD-026">0082-ETHD-026</a>)
-5. SPAM rules if any defined should be tested for (<a name="0082-ETHD-031" href="#0082-ETHD-031">0082-ETHD-031</a>)
+5. SPAM rules if any defined should be tested for (<a name="0082-ETHD-027" href="#0082-ETHD-027">0082-ETHD-027</a>)
-6. NOT all data sourced should be stored on chain - invalid / incorrect data is filtered out and is NOT processed / stored on chain - understand what the rules are and design the AC's / test accordingly (<a name="0082-ETHD-032" href="#0082-ETHD-032">0082-ETHD-032</a>)
+6. NOT all data sourced should be stored on chain - invalid / incorrect data is filtered out and is NOT processed / stored on chain - understand what the rules are and design the AC's / test accordingly (<a name="0082-ETHD-028" href="#0082-ETHD-028">0082-ETHD-028</a>)
-7. Any active data sources that aren't used by any markets should not source data until they are being actively used by a market (<a name="0082-ETHD-033" href="#0082-ETHD-033">0082-ETHD-033</a>)
+7. Any ethereum oracles specified as part of a market creation should actively source data only after the market becomes active (<a name="0082-ETHD-029" href="#0082-ETHD-029">0082-ETHD-029</a>)

 ### Usage

-1. It should be possible to use only ethereum oracle data sources or internal data sources or use a combination of both types of oracles (<a name="0082-ETHD-034" href="#0082-ETHD-034">0082-ETHD-034</a>)
+1. It should be possible to use only ethereum oracle data sources or internal data sources or use a combination of both types of oracles to settle and terminate a market (<a name="0082-ETHD-030" href="#0082-ETHD-030">0082-ETHD-030</a>)
-2. Create a market to use an internal data source to terminate a market and an ethereum oracle to settle the market (<a name="0082-ETHD-035" href="#0082-ETHD-035">0082-ETHD-035</a>)
+2. Create a market to use an internal data source to terminate a market and an ethereum oracle to settle the market (<a name="0082-ETHD-031" href="#0082-ETHD-031">0082-ETHD-031</a>)
-3. Create a market to use an external data source to terminate a market and an internal / manual oracle to settle the market (<a name="0082-ETHD-036" href="#0082-ETHD-036">0082-ETHD-036</a>)
+3. Create a market to use an external data source to terminate a market and an internal / manual oracle to settle the market (<a name="0082-ETHD-032" href="#0082-ETHD-032">0082-ETHD-032</a>)
-4. Data sourcing should be completely decoupled from data filtering (<a name="0082-ETHD-037" href="#0082-ETHD-037">0082-ETHD-037</a>)
+4. Data sourcing should be completely decoupled from data filtering (<a name="0082-ETHD-033" href="#0082-ETHD-033">0082-ETHD-033</a>)

 ### Checkpoints

-1. Oracle data sources should be stored in checkpoints and should be restored when restarting a network from checkpoints (<a name="0082-ETHD-038" href="#0082-ETHD-038">0082-ETHD-038</a>)
+1. Oracle data sources should be stored in checkpoints and should be restored when restarting a network from checkpoints (<a name="0082-ETHD-034" href="#0082-ETHD-034">0082-ETHD-034</a>)
 2. Restart a network with an active external data source from checkpoint.
-Ensure the data source is active and either catches up all missed events or starts processing new events based on config (<a name="0082-ETHD-039" href="#0082-ETHD-039">0082-ETHD-039</a>)
+Ensure the data source is active and either catches up all missed events or starts processing new events based on config (<a name="0082-ETHD-035" href="#0082-ETHD-035">0082-ETHD-035</a>)

 ### Snapshots

-1. Oracle data sources should be stored on snapshots and should be able to be restored from snapshots (<a name="0082-ETHD-040" href="#0082-ETHD-040">0082-ETHD-040</a>)
+1. Oracle data sources should be stored on snapshots and should be able to be restored from snapshots (<a name="0082-ETHD-036" href="#0082-ETHD-036">0082-ETHD-036</a>)
 2. Restart a network with an active external data source from snapshot.
-Ensure the data source is active and either catches up all missed events or starts processing new events based on config (<a name="0082-ETHD-041" href="#0082-ETHD-041">0082-ETHD-041</a>)
+Ensure the data source is active and either catches up all missed events or starts processing new events based on config (<a name="0082-ETHD-037" href="#0082-ETHD-037">0082-ETHD-037</a>)

 ### Protocol Upgrade

-1. Create / amend an external oracle data source and before it is enacted perform a protocol upgrade.
-The oracle data source should be enacted at the correct time after the upgrade (<a name="0082-ETHD-042" href="#0082-ETHD-042">0082-ETHD-042</a>)
-2. Create / amend an external oracle data source with enactment time that falls during a protocol upgrade.
-The oracle data source should be enacted immediately after the network is up after the protocol upgrade (<a name="0082-ETHD-043" href="#0082-ETHD-043">0082-ETHD-043</a>)
+1. Protocol upgrade should have no impact on a market using an ethereum oracle for settlement and/or termination (<a name="0082-ETHD-038" href="#0082-ETHD-038">0082-ETHD-038</a>)
-3. Phase 2 - Have a network running g with a mix of internal and external active and inactive oracles.
+2. Phase 2 - Have a network running with a markets with a mix of internal and ethereum oracles.
 Perform a protocol upgrade.
-Once the network is up , the state of the various oracles should be the same as before the protocol upgrade and either catch up all missed events or start processing new events based on config (<a name="0082-ETHD-044" href="#0082-ETHD-044">0082-ETHD-044</a>)
+Once the network is up , the state of the various oracles should be the same as before the protocol upgrade and either catch up all missed events or start processing new events based on config (<a name="0082-ETHD-039" href="#0082-ETHD-039">0082-ETHD-039</a>)

-### Regression

-1. The ethereum oracles feature ONLY changes the way we source the data BUT does not change the way the sourced data is filtered / processed / used by the system .
-So in theory all existing oracle data sourcing tests should pass.
-In addition , it should be possible to run the existing tests by swapping the interval oracle data source for an external one (<a name="0082-ETHD-045" href="#0082-ETHD-045">0082-ETHD-045</a>)